 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 20 Community Form: Goal 3 11.
 Encourage land uses within the Ohio River Corridor that are appropriate for and related to river corridor activities and that are consistent with the goals and objectives of the Ohio River Corridor Master Plan.
 Reserve appropriate riverfront sites such as the Upper River Road industrial area for river-related development.
 Allow development of commercial leisure businesses related to the river, such as boating services and restaurants in appropriate locations.
-Encourage new development in the Ohio River corridor and along key greenway and street connections to provide for public access in new riverfront development and to maintain views of the river from public rights-of-way. ✓ The site is not located in the Ohio River Corridor.
+Encourage new development in the Ohio River corridor and along key greenway and street connections to provide for public access in new riverfront development and to maintain views of the river from public rights-of-way.
+NA The subject site is not located in the Ohio River Corridor.
 21 Community Form: Goal 3 12.
 When reviewing proposed developments consider changes to flood-prone areas and other features vulnerable to natural disasters such as sinkholes and landslides.
-Ensure appropriate measures to protect health, safety and welfare of future users of the development. ~ The subject site is not located in a flood-prone area.
-No karst features are evident on the site.
+Ensure appropriate measures to protect health, safety and welfare of future users of the development.
+NA The site is not located in a flood prone area or on karst terrain.
 22 Community Form: Goal 4 1.
-Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. ✓ The existing structure is proposed to be preserved.
+Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. √ The proposal re-uses existing structures.
 23 Community Form: Goal 4 2.
-Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ The existing structure is proposed to be preserved.
+Encourage preservation of distinctive cultural features including landscapes, natural elements and built features. ✓ The proposal re-uses existing structures.
 24 Mobility: Goal 1 4.
-Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ✓ The proposed zoning district would permit higher density and intensity uses.
-The site is located adjacent to an existing marketplace corridor and activity center.
+Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. √ The site is located on a small existing activity center and near a transit corridor at S Jackson Street.